Skip to main content

 Scaplen's Court is situated on the lower high-street near Poole Quay.
 The main entrance is on Sarum Street and provides step free access.

-Arriving at Scaplen's Court
+Arriving at Poole Museum

 In the cafe there is an induction loop if you need it.
 We’re here to make your visit smooth, relaxed, and full of discovery.